 Smoke Under Load

-- Black smoke under load often indicates airflow restriction
+- Black smoke under load often indicates airflow restriction or boost loss

 - Blue smoke under load suggests oil entering the intake or turbo system